Hemanth-310/BITCOIN-PRICE-PREDICTION-USING-METATRADER/README.md

 ## 🤝 Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch
 5. Open a Pull Request

 ## ⚠️ Disclaimer

 Trading involves financial risk.
 This dashboard is for educational and analytical purposes.
 Always conduct your own research and consult financial advisors before making trading decisions.

-## 📞 Support

-For issues or questions, please open a GitHub issue or contact the repository maintainer.

-## 📜 License

-Distributed under the MIT License.
-See `LICENSE` for more information.

----

-🌟 Star this repository if you find it helpful!